opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## Directory structure

 Before the release of Data Prepper 2.0, we distributed Data Prepper as a single executable JAR file.
-While convenient, it made it difficult for us to include custom plugins.
+While convenient, this made it difficult for us to include custom plugins.

 We now distribute Data Prepper 2.0 in a bundled directory structure.
 This structure features a shell script to launch Data Prepper and dedicated subdirectories for JAR files, configurations, pipelines, logs, and more.